hyperhq/hyperd/README.md

     curl -sSL https://hyper.sh/install | bash

+Or download the [binary tarball](https://hyper-install.s3.amazonaws.com/hyper-latest.tgz) and install it directly.

 To run *hyper*, just type `hyper` if you've installed packages.

 For information on using the command line, just type `hyper`.
 You may use